 When following up a missing receipt, the bookkeeper noticed that the staff member who made the purchase had left the charity several weeks earlier.
 No one cancelled the staff member’s card when he left, and other staff and volunteers kept using it.
 There were many regular purchases on the statement, but there were also some questionable – and expensive – ones.

-The charity’s board ordered a report on the charity’s financial processes.
+The charity’s Responsible People ordered a report on the charity’s financial processes.
 The report found several problems:

 - There was a lack of resources to properly manage the charity’s finances.